 MALDI-TOF mass spectrometry is acknowledged as a powerful method to identify yeasts and filamentous fungi.
 A mass spectrum of the unknown strain is first acquired from a protein extract and is subsequently compared to spectra of a database for identification.
 A robust identification requires a large and diversified database.

-In collaboration with the University of Marseille in France, BCCM/IHEM developed what is to date the world’s largest database of MALDI-TOF MS spectra for fungi.
-It comprises the spectra of more than 1800 strains, representing about 800 species and 250 genera of yeasts and moulds.
+In collaboration with Prof. R. Piarroux (Sorbonne University, AP-HP, Paris), BCCM/IHEM developed what is to date the world’s largest database of MALDI-TOF MS spectra for fungi.
+It comprises the spectra of more than 2000 strains, representing about 900 species and 250 genera of yeasts and moulds.
 MALDI-TOF MS identification offers a cheaper and faster alternative to DNA sequencing although it remains more limited in its identification capacity and accuracy than the latter method.
-Consequently, identification to species level cannot be guaranteed.
+Consequently, identification to species level cannot always be guaranteed.